 Animal husbandry, farming and horticulture in the rural areas of Brabant still account for a significant share of the economic activity in the province.
 These sectors are also innovating across a broad front.
 Via the AgriFood innovation programme, for example, which is based on close collaboration with the high-tech sector.

 The Design Academy Eindhoven and the Dutch Design Week (DDW) make Brabant the leading design province in the Netherlands.
 World-famous designers such as Piet Hein Eek and Maarten Baas studied here.
 Piet Hein Eek chose Strijp-R in Eindhoven as his home base in 2010 and set up a manufacturing facility, design studio and restaurant there.
-In 2017, the DDW attracted 335,000 (international) visitors - a record - and 2,600 designers participated.
+Dutch Design Week (DDW) is the biggest design event in northern Europe.

 In recent years, Brabant has succeeded in attracting increasing numbers of domestic and foreign visitors.
 They often come to Brabant to shop (particularly in Breda and Eindhoven), enjoy a delicious meal, or pay a visit to one of the province’s 124 museums.
 Well-known museums such as the Noordbrabants Museum in ’s-Hertogenbosch, the Van Abbemuseum in Eindhoven and Museum De Pont in Tilburg.

 Brabant also has much to offer when it comes to forms of light amusement.
 The Efteling in Kaatsheuvel is the largest theme park in the Netherlands and one of the most popular parks in Europe.
 Safari Park Beekse Bergen in Hilvarenbeek was voted the Netherlands’ best wildlife park in 2017.

 Carnival mainly attracts people from North Holland, Gelderland and Utrecht to the province.
 Oeteldonk ('s-Hertogenbosch) attracts the largest number of Carnival revellers, even more than Maastricht in southern Limburg.
 Other major crowd-pullers include the funfair in Tilburg (the largest in the Netherlands, followed closely by the funfair in Uden), the GLOW light art festival in Eindhoven and the flower parade in Zundert, which is the largest dahlia parade in the world.